jallanxjallan/onemanairforce/adaptation/scenes/cameron_interviews_paul_verspoor.md

 date: 04 November 1988
 name: Cameron Interviews Paul Verspoor
 status: rework
-synopsis: '''Cameron meets Paul Verspoor, a retired Dutch airforce officer who seems to know more that he lets on about the fate of RI-002.'''
 title: Cameron Interviews Paul Verspoor

 ---
 Muharto takes Cameron to meet his friend Alex Kawilarang, Also present is a Paul Verspoor, a retired Dutch airforce officer vacationing in Indonesia.
 Verspoor, who had been a KNIL